 - Either subverted or deconstructed with San, the eponymous Mononoke-Hime of Princess Mononoke.
-While she fits a lot of the traits of a Jungle Princess, her character like almost anything else in the movie, is not as two-dimensional and clear cut as it seems at first.
+While she fits a lot of the traits of a Jungle Princess (though the forest isn't exactly a jungle, and she obviously isn't of European extraction), her character, like almost anything else in the movie, is not as two-dimensional and clear cut as it seems at first.

 Films — Live-Action